 Barry says "I am so happy to say that my eldest daughter has just decided to go vegan!
 Joining Team TVK has given me such hope for the future of human kind.
 We are all earthlings, after all."

 Mizla turned vegetarian seven years ago after reading '50 awesome ways kids can help animals'.
 She recalls how upsetting it was to realise that she had been contributing to her furry friends' suffering.
 As she started reading more about the animal-testing, meat and dairy industry, she knew she couldn't be a part of it.
 Now, a vegan for 4 years, Mizla is loving her cruelty-free lifestyle and enjoys food much more than she used to.
 She still can't get over how versatile tofu is!

 Mizla has recently finished her masters in Clinical Psychology and is excited about having more free time.
 She plans to read lots of books and try new recipes!
 In her spare time, you can also find her volunteering in animal sanctuaries or in animal rights rallies/protests.
 Working for TheVeganKind means Mizla gets to discover new vegan goodies from all over the world and spend the day with passionate vegans like herself- what's not to love!

 — Chief Executive Helper

 In between Swimming, Gymnastics and Jiu Jitsu commitments, Casey spends her time colouring in, jumping on her trampoline and helping make key strategic decisions at TVK HQ.

 — Head of Future Development

-A massive fan of human's milk, Tyler spends most of his days thinking about what TVK will look like in 2017 and beyond!
-With his big sis Casey in charge of 'Helping', Tyler can't wait until he is up on his feet and able to implement all his ideas.
+A rapidly growing healthy, happy vegan toddler - the youngest member of Team TVK, Tyler, spends most of his days enjoying snacking on yummy vegan food, playing with his building blocks and thinking about what TVK will look like in 2018 and beyond!
+With his big sis Casey in charge of 'Helping', Tyler can't wait until he is a bit older and is able to implement all his ideas.